 - Two unlucky horses ended up at the bottom of the ratings with a 1-Star rating

 Here’s how each horse fared, along with the cost of betting on them.

 And once more in case you missed it the last few times – these ratings are just for fun!
-They shouldn’t be taken as gospel, or as a recommendation for who to bet on – we don’t know a single thing about horse racing, and tomorrow’s race could even see the 1-star rated horse win!
+They shouldn’t be taken as gospel, or as a recommendation for who to bet on – we don’t know a single thing about horse racing, and the race could even see a 1-Star rated horse win!